Bid to fortify Utah hate-crimes law passes first Senate vote

-SALT LAKE CITY (AP) - A bid to strengthen Utah’s hate-crimes law is passing its first vote state Senate following an occasionally emotional debate over the long-stalled idea.
+SALT LAKE CITY (AP) - A bid to strengthen the state’s hate-crimes law passed its first vote on Monday following an occasionally emotional debate over the long-stalled idea that’s been gaining steam since the beating of a Latino man in Salt Lake City.

+The state has reached a tipping point on the issue, said Republican sponsor Sen. Daniel Thatcher.

+“I know how many people are counting on us to stand up and make the hard decision and do the right thing,” he said.

-The Monday vote advances the legislation that would allow longer sentences for people convicted of targeting someone because of their sexual orientation, race, religion or other factors.
+His measure would allow longer sentences for people convicted of targeting someone because of their sexual orientation, race, religion or other factors.
+The Senate passed the bill, 19-9.

-Supporters say it would protect civil rights and send an important message that violence targeting a particular group of people won’t be tolerated.
+Supporters argued it would protect civil rights and be an important tool in prosecuting crimes that can strike fear through entire communities.

 Opponents, though, worry the measure goes too far in singling out certain groups for protections and stiffer penalties wouldn’t solve the problem.